Materials: Hyper-elastic polymer grid, coils and foam

 The Purple Hybrid Premier is both good for every sleeping position and easy to move around upon.
 With bouncy coils and a gel polymer that has a quick-responding, almost rubbery feel, you shouldn’t feel stuck on this mattress.
 And because it supports lightweight, average-weight and heavyweight sleepers, it has everything that we look for in a bed for combination sleepers.

 For other potential beds, consider one of those that made our list of the best mattresses for combination sleepers.

 NERD RATING: Will this bed work for you?

 |Heavyweight (> 230 lbs):||4||3||5|

-Regardless of the top layer thickness you choose, both versions of the Purple Hybrid Premier have the same components in their construction.
-These include a knit blend cover with a non-slip bottom, a comfort layer of Purple’s Hyper-Elastic Polymer Grid (this is the layer that varies in thickness), a 1” transitional layer of polyfoam, and a support layer made of 7.5” pocketed coils encased in polyfoam atop a thin layer of high-density base foam.
+Regardless of the top layer thickness you choose, both versions of the Purple Hybrid Premier use the same main components in their construction: a flexible cover with a non-slip bottom, a comfort layer of Purple’s hyper-elastic polymer grid, and a layer of pocketed coils sandwiched by durable polyfoam.

-Layer #1: Cover: Both the 3” and 4” Purple Hybrid Premier feature a breathable cover made from a blend of viscose, Lycra spandex and polyester.
-This cover has a stretchy, breathable feel and is thin enough to allow sleepers to feel the responsiveness of the Purple Grid directly underneath.
+A breathable mattress cover made from a blend of viscose, Lycra spandex and polyester, this cover has a stretchy, breathable feel and is thin enough to allow sleepers to feel the responsiveness of the Purple Grid directly underneath.

-Layer #5: Base Transition Foam: A final layer of foam gives the pocketed coils a soft, secure surface on which to rest.
+A final layer of foam gives the pocketed coils a secure surface on which to rest.
 Sleepers won’t feel this base foam directly, but the layer adds extra durability to the mattress.

 3” Purple Grid Version